Know your pests

 Winged Ants: Can easily be mistaken for termites, which may lead to the wrong treatment.
 In comparison, ants have a very narrow thorax (mid-section), termites have a more uniform body.

 Beetles make up the largest category of insects in the world, accounting for approximately 25% of all life forms on earth.
 In fact, there are more than 5 million different species of beetles.
-Beetles are easily identified by their hard outer shell, which covers their wings.
-Their wings are exposed only during flight.
+Beetles are easily identified by their hard outer shell, which covers their wings, exposing them only during flight.
 A beetle’s body consists of three sections: a head, a thorax, and an abdomen.
 Several types of beetles have larvae that feed on wood (example: powder post beetles, old house borer beetles, bark beetles, etc) which can threaten your home.

 There are more than 240,000 different species of flies in the world.
 Approximately one third of them, including mosquitoes and gnats, can be found in the United States.
 A true fly has only one set of wings.
 All flies are known disease carriers, many of which can be transmitted to humans.
 Flies typically breed in garbage, excrement of animals and humans, sewers, compost piles, and any other place where matter is decaying.
 All flies have a rapid rate of growth and go from egg to adult in about seven days.
 Maggots are just one stage in the early development of a fly.

 Contrary to popular belief, mosquitoes do not require blood to live, as they actually feed on nectar.
 The males are not blood drinkers; however, the female of the species requires it in order to lay eggs.
 Once she lays her eggs, a female mosquito will seek more blood in order to produce more young.
 She will continue this cycle during her short life span of about two weeks.
 A single mosquito bite can transmit diseases such as malaria, dengue fever, and encephalitis.